cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-digital-integrity.md

 [^entityphysicalconfiguration]: We will see that an **entity** is a synonym for a (complex) physical configuration difficult or even impossible to replicate.
 [^valueofvalues]: See: [The Value of Values with Rich Hickey](https://www.youtube.com/watch?v=-6BsiVyC1kM): Rich Hickey's concept of a "value" in functional programming emphasizes immutability and timelessness, which contrasts with the idea of an ever-changing entity that persists through time.
 [^narrativeorpsychologicalcontinuity]: What Matters Is the Organism: If you suffer memory loss, you don't become someone else.
 You remain you because of the unbroken chain of your body's existence as a single, living entity.
+[^scientificconsensus]: It's not that the scientific consensus is a good concept in the first place.
+But if you use it as a proxy for truth, you have to let competition unfold on a level playing field so that new ideas can be tested without prejudice.
+Relying on consensus will throw us back to pre-modern times, when truth was decided by rhetoric and majority opinion.
+The scientific revolution - led by figures like Galileo Galilei and Isaac Newton - placed the experiment at the heart of determining truth.
+Einstein's relativity theory was validated not because he was a persuasive speaker, but because experiments showed it fit observable reality better than previous models.